jrshittu/Building-A-ChatGPT-Wizard-with-Mistral-and-Panel/Building A ChatGPT Wizard with MistralAI Using Taipy.md

 # set initial values for state variables.
 def on_init(state: State) -> None:
-    state.context = "The following is a conversation with an MistralAI assistant.\n\nUser: Hello, who are you?\nMistralAI: I am an AI created by Mistral.
-How can I help you today? " state.conversation = {
+    state.context = "The following is a conversation with an MistralAI assistant.\n\nUser: Hello\nMistralAI: Hi there!
+What would you like to talk about today?" state.conversation = {
         "Conversation": ["Hello", "Hi there!
 What would you like to talk about today?"]
     }

     state.current_user_message = ""

-# create a callback function that will be called when the user sends prompt
+# create a callback function to asynchronously generate responses from the Mistral-7B-Instruct model using stream=True for incremental generation.
 async def callback(state: State, prompt: str) -> str:
     if "mistral" not in llms:
         llms["mistral"] = AutoModelForCausalLM.from_pretrained(